cnr-isti-vclab/ReviewerNet/README.md

 If you are a journal editor, or an IPC member asked to find additional reviewers, you can follow the steps below to find a set of reviewers for a submitted paper, and alternative reviewers in case of decline.

-### Step 0: Input the names of submitting authors
+### Step 0: Input the names of submitting and conflicting authors

-Input the names of the authors of the submitted paper in the 'Submitting Authors' field (also with the help of the drop-down menu), and tick the _'Done'_ checkbox.
-The authors are now shown in the RT and the RN, marked as purple and the rest of the interface becomes active.
+Input the names of the authors of the submitted paper in the 'Submitting Authors' field (also with the help of the drop-down menu).
+You can also input directly the names of conflicting researchers, if known.
+The authors are now shown in the RT and the RN, marked as purple (submitting) and red (conflicting).

 ### Step 1: Build your Paper Network and select key papers

 The Paper Network includes papers relevant to a submission topic, and their citations.
 The authors of selected papers in the network define the set of candidate reviewers.

 *   Start from one or more seed documents of your choice, say, 1 to 3 papers you deem relevant to the submission topic: input their titles in the 'Key papers' field, and the papers will be included in the PN.
 Title-based suggestions are shown in a drop-down menu, listed by publication year.
 Papers already visualized in the PN are highlighted in the drop-down menu.
-Drag and drop the nodes to navigate the network.
+The user can also press the Import from bibliography button and paste a list of references that will populate the views.
 *   Expand the network by selecting interesting nodes, i.e. papers you deem relevant to the topic of the submission, on a mouse double click.
 The PN then updates with the in- and out-citations of the nodes.
 The authors of selected (expanded) nodes are now included in the RT and the RN.
-Selected papers are marked with a blue contour circle, both in the PN and the RN.
+Selected papers are marked with a blue contour circle, both in the PN and the RT.
-*   Deselect irrelevant nodes, i.e. papers you are no longer interested in, on a mouse double click either on the node or on the paper title in the list of key papers.
+*   Deselect irrelevant nodes, i.e. papers you are no longer interested in, either on a mouse double click on the node or on a mouse click on the thrash button besides the paper title in the list of key papers in the CP.
 The authors of deselected nodes are removed from the RT and RN.
 *   Continue until you feel the selected papers and their citations offer a good coverage of the literature about the topic at hand.
 Though there is no limit to the number of selected papers, as a rule of thumb 8 are a good number to benefit from ReviewerNet functionalities.
 *   Hovering the mouse over a paper highlights the paper and its authors in all the views.
 Hovering also works for paper dots in the researcher timeline.
 A mouse click on a dot lets the user navigate the visualization.
 A single click restores the previous visualization.
 The paper details are shown on a mouse click in the bottom right corner.
 The icon beside the paper links to its DBLP page.